Minnesota Food Charter in Action Events

 The steering committee is providing shared templates for planning events that can be used by the local planning teams if they choose.
 Each steering committee member is also serving as a liaison for an event to support successful implementation and critical weaving of information across all nine events.

 The steering committee includes representatives from the Minnesota Food Charter Network, Minnesota Farmers Union, Terra Soma, American Heart Association, Hunger Solutions, Second Harvest Heartland, the Center for Prevention at Blue Cross and Blue Shield of Minnesota, and the Minnesota Department of Health.

 Event Planning Teams

 Each event has a planning co-lead that supports a team made up of food charter champions.
-These champions will represent diversity in geography, food system sector, gender, race, and ethnicity.
-Each planning team will also have at least two University of Minnesota Extension staff members and additional administrative support from a member of the steering committee.
+Each planning team also has at least two University of Minnesota Extension staff members and additional administrative support from a member of the steering committee.

 Minnesota Food Charter — The Minnesota Food Charter is a roadmap designed to guide policymakers and community leaders in providing Minnesotans with equal access to affordable, safe, and healthy food regardless of where they live.

 Minnesota Food Charter Network: Engagement — This network supports and fosters shared action towards healthy food access for all, and a core function is engaging Minnesota food networks to build connections and strengthen capacity.